Simple cross-domain messaging

 window.alert(message.data + " received on "+window.location.host);

-}, 'http://onlineaspect.com');
+}, 'https://onlineaspect.com');

 I recommend taking a look at this barebones example to understand better how the various pieces fit together.
 This is still a work in progress and I’d love any feedback you have on it.
 I’m particularly interested in adding Flash as an alternative method before falling back to fragments.
 This is what the Facebook code does and I like it because it eliminates the nasty polling every 100ms.